 Online Applications and Forms – Our online applications and forms are located on secured servers.
 All the forms and applications are sent in via a secure connection.
 If you are having trouble submitting your online application or form please call us at (573) 333-1700.
 Please DO NOT submit your form or application through regular (unsecured) email.

 Email – We strongly recommend that you do not include sensitive or personal information through regular email channels.
 This includes social security numbers, account numbers, or credit card numbers.
 This also includes forms or applications with sensitive information.
 Unsecured email can be intercepted by malicious parties.
 If you need to give us this information, please call us at (573) 333-1700.

 In order to maintain data security in an Internet environment, NetTeller requires the use of a browser with 128-bit encryption technology.
-Our website and mobile website (https://www.fsbtrust.mobi) work best with Internet Explorer 9 or higher, Safari 5.1.7 or higher, and Firefox 20.0 or higher.
+Our website and mobile website (https://www.fsbtrust.mobi) work best with Internet Explorer 9 or higher, Safari 5.1.7 or higher, Google Chrome 40 or higher, and Firefox 34 or higher.
 128-bit encryption must be enabled on these browsers.

 - For additional data security, if a user takes no action in NetTeller for 10 minutes, the user will automatically be logged off of NetTeller.

 - Try to use a password that you can remember without writing it down.
 Instead of writing down your password, write down a word or phrase that will remind you of the actual password.

 - Choose a password that is not too closely associated with yourself.
 Personal information such as addresses, telephone numbers, family or pet names, and local sports teams are easily guessed, and, therefore, make poor passwords.